Bill Tritt: Cars

 Tritt also designed and built car bodies (one of the first to do so in fiberglass) as well as speedboat and runabout hulls.
 Tritt is credited with designing and building the first production fiberglass car called the G2.
 During this period he also designed and or built bodies for Blanchard Robert "Woody" Woodill, Strassberger Motor Company, British Singer Car Company, Willys, Kaiser (when Kaiser bought out Willys), Volvo, and Walt Disney.
 He may also have had a hand in helping GM determine the best way to fabricate fiberglass bodies for its new line of cars the Corvette.
-With the successes of these car bodies Tritt decided to design and build a complete sports car called the Ascot, but the Glasspar board of directors voted this down in favor of concentrating on core business of boat building.
+With the successes of these car bodies Tritt decided to design and build a complete sports car called the Ascot, but the Glasspar board of directors voted this down in favor of concentrating on the core business of boat building.

 Recently one of Bill Tritt's G2 cars was enshrined in the Smithsonian Institution as the first production fiberglass car.